Giga Voxel Renderer¶

 - enables a special MeanIP mode for the slicerSoGVRDrawOnPlane

-- allows to mix transparent geometry draw onto arbitrary planes.
+- allows for mixing transparent geometry rendered onto arbitrary planes

 SoGVRTagVolume